daemondragon/C-norme/README.md

 - [x] Multiline comments intermediary line must start with **

 ### Preprocessor and macro
-- [ ] Preprocessor directive must appear on the first column.
+- [x] Preprocessor directive must appear on the first column.
 - [ ] Preprocessor directives following '#if' and '#ifdef' must be indented by one character.
-- [ ] '#else' and 'endif' must be followed by a comment describing the corresponding initial condition.
+- [x] '#else' and 'endif' must be followed by a comment describing the corresponding initial condition.
 - [ ] When macro must span over multiple lines, escape line break ('\') must be aligned.
 - [ ] Macro names must be entirely captitalized.
 - [ ] Macro arguments must be capitalized.
+- [ ] All #include directive must appear at the start of the file.
+- [ ] System header must appear before local one.
+In header (.h) file only.
+- [ ] Headers must be protected against multiple inclusions. *See official norme for more info*.

 ### Functions
 - [ ] Function's body must not contain more than 25 lines (excluding comments and blank line).